1. High Stablecoin Borrowing Rates

 2. No Benefits from Major Stablecoin Reserves

-As of Q1 2025, roughly 90% of the global stablecoin reserves are allocated to real-world assets (RWA), such as bank deposits, money market instruments, and short-dated government bonds, yielding above 4% APY.
-In theory, these yield streams from TradFi could be redirected to stablecoin users and dApps to incentivize on-chain activities, stimulating growth.
-By externalizing reserve earnings, the stablecoin industry could evolve from a centralized profit center to a key driver of the decentralized economy, aligning more closely with DeFi's core tenets of financial inclusivity and user empowerment.
+As of Q2 ‘25, over 95% of stablecoin reserves globally are allocated in RWA, such as bank deposits, money market instruments, and short-dated government bonds—yielding above 4% APY.
+In theory, these yield streams from TradFi could be redirected to stablecoin users and dApps to stimulate on-chain economic activities.
+By externalizing reserve earnings, the stablecoin industry could evolve from a centralized profit center to a key driver of growth in decentralized economies, aligning more closely with DeFi's core tenets of financial inclusivity and user empowerment.

 3. Structural Drawback for Yieldcoin Borrowers

-Yield-bearing stablecoins, i.e., "yieldcoins," such as sUSDS, sfrxUSD, and sUSDe, do externalize interest earnings, but primarily to the token holders, including users who supply them to DeFi protocols.
-On the other hand, yieldcoin borrowers face a significant drawback: rapidly growing debt due to the token’s intrinsic yield—which compounds as new debt—on top of borrowing costs from the lending protocol.
+Liquid staked stablecoins (yieldcoins) such as sUSDS, sfrxUSD, and sUSDe, are supply-side assets designed to externalize yields primarily to their token holders, including users who supply them to DeFi protocols.
+On the other hand, users who borrow yieldcoins on the demand side face a significant drawback: rapidly growing debt due to the yieldcoin’s intrinsic APY, which compounds as additional debt on top of borrowing costs.

-Most yieldcoin projects have not addressed this structural issue of yield accrual as debt for borrowers, making them less attractive than vanilla stablecoin loans.
-While they remain popular among holders and suppliers (i.e., loopers, LPs), borrowers generally avoid them.
-As a result, yieldcoins tend to have very low utilization on lending protocols.
-This creates an imbalance in DeFi where yieldcoins disproportionately benefit the supply sides and buy sides, leaving sell-side demand at a disadvantage.
+To date, no yieldcoin project has addressed the structural issue of yield-to-debt accrual for borrowers, making them less attractive than vanilla stablecoin loans.
+While they remain popular among holders and suppliers, borrowers generally avoid them.
+As a result, yieldcoins typically have very low utilization rates on lending protocols (i.e., high capital inefficiency).
+This creates a structural imbalance in DeFi where yieldcoins disproportionately benefit the supply side, leaving the demand side at a disadvantage.